The Passion of Joan of Arc: Later evaluations and legacy

 The Village Voice ranked it the eighth greatest film of the 20th century in a 2000 poll of critics.
 In January 2002, the film was included on the list of the Top 100 Essential Films of All Time by the National Society of Film Critics.
 The film was ranked 64th on the list of "100 Greatest Films" by the prominent French magazine Cahiers du cinéma in 2008.
 The Passion of Joan of Arc has appeared on Sight & Sound magazine's top ten films poll five times: as number seven in 1952 and 1972, as number ten (Critic's List) and six (Director's List) in 1992 and as number nine in 2012 (Critic's List).
-It ranked thirty-seventh on the Director's List in 2012 and was listed by such filmmakers as Manoel de Oliveira, Atom Egoyan, Tsai Ming-Liang, Walter Salles, Béla Tarr, Michael Mann, who called it "Human experience conveyed purely from the visualisation of the human face: no one else has composed and realised human beings quite like Dreyer in The Passion of Joan of Arc", and Kutlug Ataman, who said the film "taught me film could be just poetry and timeless".
-In 2010, The Guardian ranked the film 22nd in its list of 25 greatest arthouse films.
+It ranked thirty-seventh on the Director's List in 2012 and was listed by such filmmakers as Manoel de Oliveira, Atom Egoyan, Tsai Ming-Liang, Walter Salles, Béla Tarr, Michael Mann, who called it "Human experience conveyed purely from the visualisation of the human face: no one else has composed and realised human beings quite like Dreyer in The Passion of Joan of Arc", and Kutlug Ataman, who said the film "taught me film could be just poetry and timeless".In 2010, The Guardian ranked the film 22nd in its list of 25 greatest arthouse films.
+In 2013, The Guardian also listed it as the greatest silent film of all time.
 In 2010, the Toronto International Film Festival released its "Essential 100" list of films, which merged one list of the 100 greatest films of all time as determined by an expert panel of TIFF curators with another list determined by TIFF stakeholders.
 The Passion of Joan of Arc was ranked as the most influential film of all time.
 Her performance was ranked 26th in Premiere Magazines 100 Greatest Performances of All Time, the highest of any silent performance on the list.
 In 2018 the film ranked 23rd on the BBC's list of the 100 greatest foreign-language films, as voted on by 209 film critics from 43 countries.
+90 years after The Passion of Joan of Arc was released, The Daily Beast considered Renee Jeanne Falconetti's performance the best in movie history.
+In the 2022 Sight and Sound's critic's poll, it was tied with Late Spring in 21st place, while in the director's poll it was tied for 30th place.
+In the director's poll, the film was tied for the highest-ranked silent film in the poll tying with Man With a Movie Camera.